slavomatas/pg-continuous-control/README.md

 #### Train

-To train a DDPG agent from scratch using the provided code run the train script in a respective package /ddpg or ppo.
+To train a DDPG agent from scratch using the provided code run the train script in a respective python package /ddpg or /ppo.

 `python3 train.py`

+#### Play

+To watch a pre-trained agent perform run the play script in the respective package.

+`python3 play.py`